FlexiCup: Wireless Multimodal Suction Cup with Dual-Zone Vision-Tactile Sensing: Hardware Design

 \subsection{System Architecture and Integration}

-The system adopts a modular layered architecture that integrates pneumatic actuation, electronic control, and optical sensing within a compact form factor, as illustrated in Fig.~\ref{fig:FigStructure}(a).
+The system adopts a modular layered architecture integrating pneumatic actuation, electronic control, and optical sensing (Fig.~\ref{fig:FigStructure}(a)).
 The modular design separates task-specific pneumatic actuation in the bottom housing from shared electronic control and optical sensing in the top layer, enabling rapid reconfiguration between suction modes.

-The bottom housing, which varies by suction modality, provides the pneumatic interface and contact surface.
-A central groove accommodates the PDMS tactile membrane, which serves as both the compliant sealing surface and the tactile sensing medium for the overhead optical system.
-Pneumatic airways route around the perimeter of the membrane region, physically separating actuation from the central sensing area without obstructing the optical path.
-The specific airway geometry and sealing structure differ between Vacuum and Bernoulli configurations, while the membrane mounting interface remains consistent.
-The bottom housing engages with the top through threaded connection, using a fluoroelastomer O-ring seal to maintain airtightness.
+The bottom housing provides the pneumatic interface and contact surface, with a central groove accommodating the PDMS membrane for sealing and sensing.
+Pneumatic airways route around the membrane perimeter, physically separating actuation from sensing.
+The airway geometry differs between Vacuum and Bernoulli configurations, while the membrane mounting interface remains consistent.
+The bottom housing engages with the top through threaded connection with fluoroelastomer O-ring seal.

-The top housing mounts a PCB assembly centered on an ESP32S3 microcontroller.
-The battery pack (3.7 V, 300 mAh) and charging coil (12.5 $\mu$H) attach directly to the PCB and secure to the housing via threaded fasteners.
-The microcontroller handles camera data acquisition through DVP interface and manages wireless communication, streaming 1024×768 resolution images at 30 Hz over Wi-Fi.
-Wireless charging capability enables untethered operation without external power connections, as demonstrated in Fig.~\ref{fig:FigStructure}(b) showing the complete system charging configuration and Fig.~\ref{fig:FigStructure}(c) presenting the modular core components extracted for standalone charging.
-This electronic module remains identical across both suction modes, ensuring consistent computational performance and eliminating the need for reconfiguration during mode switching.
+The top housing mounts a PCB assembly centered on an ESP32S3 microcontroller (3.7 V, 300 mAh battery, 12.5 $\mu$H wireless charging coil), streaming 640×480 images at 30 Fps over Wi-Fi.
+The battery provides approximately 30 minutes of continuous operation, with thermal management facilitated by pneumatic airflow and 2-hour wireless charging at 200 mA (Fig.~\ref{fig:FigStructure}(b,c)).
+This electronic module remains identical across both suction modes, enabling wireless operation with electrical decoupling from the robot arm.

-The top housing also integrates the optical sensing system positioned below the electronic module.
-An OV5640 camera with 180° fisheye lens mounts beneath a laser-cut light diffuser, surrounded by side-emitting LED arrays for controllable illumination.
-This optical assembly images through the tactile membrane interface, enabling dual-zone perception capabilities detailed in Section III-D.
+The top housing integrates an optical sensing system below the electronic module, comprising an OV5640 camera with 180° fisheye lens and LED arrays enabling dual-zone perception through the tactile membrane interface.

-This modular architecture achieves a maximum suction force of 34.3 N while maintaining real-time wireless image streaming.
-The standardized top-bottom interface enables rapid reconfiguration between suction modes by exchanging the bottom housing and connecting to the corresponding pneumatic source, providing flexibility for diverse manipulation scenarios.